Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

   <img src="Images/RGB_plot.png">
 </p>

-> In summer and autumn on the lake's surface are clearly visible some green swirls that probably indicate intense algal blooms
+> In summer and autumn, some green swirls are clearly visible on the lake's surface, they probably indicate intense algal blooms.

 ### 3.2 Lake's area isolation
 In order to isolate the area of the lake's surface from the surrounding land, the NDWI was used.
 It was selected a threshold value of -0.1: